 This is the guy who said YES when he was asked if he would take a big ginger tramp from Guyana to Trinidad on his large container ship.
 He let me come up on the bridge and have a good mooch around the boat.
 Respect!

 This guy was top.
-Always befriend the cook on board a ship!
-Not only did he insist on me devouring as much of that yummy pork in nutty soy sauce as possible, he wizarded up a barbecue on the deck out of thin air when the ship’s power went on the blink.
+Always befriend the cook (left) on board a ship!
+Not only did he insist on me devouring as much of that yummy pork in nutty soy sauce as possible, he wizarded up a barbecue on the deck out of thin air when the ship’s power

 Annette Callander (right), Trinidad